-The walk kicks off in the early morning near the South Street Seaport in lower Manhattan, where it also winds down later that evening, for some celebratory fanfare.
-En route, expect to traverse some 20 city parks, and to take in views of city sights like the Statue of Liberty, the Little Red Lighthouse, and the U.N., along with views across the waterways to all four outer NYC boroughs, as well as New Jersey and its Palisades.
-The springtime date ensures seasonal blooms for a beautified route (And at 32 miles, you'll put that measly 26.2-mile marathon to shame by a full 6 miles!).
+The walk kicks off in the early morning near the South Street Seaport in lower Manhattan for some celebratory fanfare.
+En route, expect to traverse some city parks and take in views of city sights like the Statue of Liberty, the Little Red Lighthouse, and the U.N. building.

-Bring along your own lunch in a day pack for a pit stop to refuel in Inwood Park, along with an ample water supply.
-Water bottles and snacks will be distributed at certain points throughout the walk, though supplies are limited.
-Conveniently, there are several public restrooms along the route.
-Event organizers encourage participants to bring sunblock, spare socks (to avoid sweating-induced blisters), Band-Aids (for said blisters), a Manhattan street map (in case you decide to drop out early), and most importantly -- comfortable sneakers or shoes!
+You can bring along your own lunch in a backpack and will have a chance to refuel at Inwood Park.
+Water bottles and snacks will be distributed at certain points throughout the walk, but supplies are limited.
+There will be a water station for walkers at Riverside Park, but walkers are encouraged to use the water fountains that are marked on the course maps or carry water in a backpack during their walk.
+Conveniently, there are several public restrooms along the route and event organizers encourage participants to bring sunblock, spare socks to avoid blisters, bandages, a Manhattan street map, and comfortable shoes.

 How to Participate

 You can register in advance via online registration or on on-site on the day of the hike.
 Every year, more than 1,000 participants typically sign up for the hike.
 The Great Saunter is open to all ages, but the length of the event can be a bit much for some children.
 If you'd like to bring children, consider beforehand how far and for how long they will be able to walk and plan accordingly.
 Not all participants who start the Great Saunter finish the walk, so plan ahead if there's a section or site of Manhattan you'd like to designate your own finish line.